-I like to focus on discerning the truth from the noise and the lies, and in my occasional blogs I relate those findings, hopefully with a fresh and unexpected perspective.
-I’ve been posting since 2010; I hope that you will sample some of the threads, and pass them to others.
+I like to focus on finding the truth amid the noise and the lies, and in my occasional blogs I relate those findings, hopefully with a fresh and unexpected perspective.
+I’ve been posting since 2010; I hope you will sample some of the threads, and pass them to others.
 And please also subscribe, using the red button in the right column on any blog page, to receive a free gift, plus posts and newsletters in the future.

 But my favorite medium for communicating the truth is fiction.
 Truth wrapped in fiction has the power to engage the reader’s mind, heart and spirit.
 So it has the power to transform.
-For example, I wrote On The Edge thirty years ago, but current readers say that the book has changed their lives.
+For example, I wrote On The Edge over thirty years ago, but current readers say that the book has changed their lives.
 Obviously there is more at work than my own writing.

-From that process have come three novels and an anthology of short stories, including the newest geo-political thriller, Enemy In The Room.
-I hope that you enjoy them.
+From that process have come four novels and an anthology of short stories, including the newest spiritual warfare thriller, Nation On The Edge.
+I hope you enjoy all of them.

 If you would like to know more about my background, experiences, and faith journey, please read on.

 In the five decades since I served as an officer in the Navy, I have been a real estate business professional, husband, entrepreneur, writer, teacher, father, speaker, mentor and grandfather.
-From graduate school in London to developing an office building in Moscow with great Russian partners, I have developed real world perspectives on how faith should inform character and decisions.
+From graduate school in London to developing an office building in Moscow with great Russian partners, I have learned real world perspectives on how faith should inform character and decisions.

-After earning a Masters Degree at the London School of Economics as a Marshall Scholar and serving as the Communications Officer on the USS Wainwright (CG-28), I have been a commercial real estate professional for fifty years.
+After earning a Masters Degree at the London School of Economics in 1970 as a Marshall Scholar and serving as the Communications Officer on the USS Wainwright (CG-28), I have been a commercial real estate professional for fifty years.

 My wife Alida and I live in Atlanta, where we have raised five grown children and are blessed with nine grandchildren.